oviecarroll/forensicswiki/docs/ovie_carroll.md

 Carroll*' is the Director for the Cybercrime Lab at the [Department of Justice, Computer Crime and Intellectual Property Section](department_of_justice_computer_crime_and_intellectual_property_section.md) (CCIPS).
-Mr. Carroll's career includes more than 31 years in law enforcement.
+Mr. Carroll's career includes more than 39 years in law enforcement.
-Mr. Carroll is also a [SANS](sans.md) Principal Instructor and co-author of SANS Forensic 500-Windows Forensic Analysis course and is an adjunct professor at George Washington University in the Masters of Forensic Science program where he teaches Internet Investigations and Interview & Interrogation.
+Mr. Carroll is also a [SANS](sans.md) Principal Instructor and co-author of SANS Forensic 500-Windows Forensic Analysis course and was an adjunct professor at George Washington University in the Masters of Forensic Science program where he taught Internet Investigations and Interview & Interrogation.

-Prior to joining the Department of Justice, Mr. Carroll was the Special Agent in Charge of the Computer Crimes Unit at the United States Postal Service, Office of Inspector General (OIG), responsible for all computer intrusion investigations within the USPS network infrastructure and for providing all computer forensic analysis in support of OIG
+Prior to joining the Department of Justice, Mr. Carroll was the Special Agent in Charge of the Technical Crimes Unit at the United States Postal Service, Office of Inspector General (OIG), responsible for all computer intrusion investigations within the USPS network infrastructure and for providing all computer forensic analysis in support of OIG